nodejs/node/doc/api/n-api.md

 ```

 #### Parameters
-- `[in]  env `: The environment that the API is invoked under
+- `[in]  env`: The environment that the API is invoked under
 - `[in]  work`: The handle returned by the call to `napi_create_async_work`.

 #### Return value
 - `napi_ok` if the API succeeded.

 #### Description
-This API allows you to cancel a previously allocated work, provided
+This API cancels a previously allocated work, provided
 it has not yet been queued for execution.
 After this function is called
 the `complete` callback will be invoked with a status value of
 `napi_cancelled`.
 The work should not be deleted before the `complete`